 2915 W. 95th Street, Leawood, KS 66206

-Social distancing requirements in place by the church at the time will be observed for safety.
+Social distancing requirements and Covid protocols in place by the church at the time will be observed for your safety.

 Meet Our 2021 Fremar Foundation Scholarship Winner